What are chakras, and how do they play into emotional and physical feelings?

-“Wrap your right elbow under your left, flip your palms in, and hook your hands together or receive shoulders for easeful access,” Schmookler instructs, noting that this opens the back of the heart space and helps to soften the heart.
-“Switch arms (wrap left elbow under right).
-Again, this can be expressed in any pose in the lower half of the body and for more shoulder release, lift elbows up in line with shoulders.”
+“Wrap your right elbow under your left, flip your palms in, and hook your hands together, dropping your shoulders for easeful access,” Schmookler instructs, noting that this opens the back of the heart-chakra space.
+After holding the pose for a few seconds, switch your arms, wrapping your left elbow under right.
+“This position can be expressed with the lower half of the body in any pose,” Schmookler adds.
+And for more shoulder release, you can also lift your elbows up in line with shoulders.

 2. Locust Pose

-“In a face-down position, ground your legs and hips and lift the trunk taking the spine into extension,” Posner instructs.
+“Lying stomach-down on your mat, ground your legs and hips, and lift the trunk, taking the spine into extension,” instructs Jeffrey Posner, a New York- and New Jersey-based yoga teacher and the creator of Yoga Framework.
 “Avoid using the hands or arms as leverage against the floor.
-Then slowly add the legs as a tool to enhance the extension in the spine.”
-FYI: This is also frequently referred to as Superman pose.
+Then slowly lift the legs as a tool to enhance the extension in the spine.”
+This is also frequently referred to as Superman pose.

 3. Camel Pose

-You can do binds sitting with one leg bent or standing in a side angle.
-Whichever you choose, Schmookler says to sweep your top arm (read: the arm opposite from the bent leg) behind you, reaching for the top of your bent thigh.
-This simple reaching motion is a half bind.
-For a full bind, she says to reach your other arm (the one aligned with your bent leg) underneath that thigh, reaching for your other hand.
+You can practice binds while sitting with one leg bent or standing in a side angle.
+Whichever you choose, Schmookler says to sweep your top arm (that is, the arm opposite from the bent leg) behind you, reaching for the top of your bent thigh, in order to create a half-bind.
+For a full bind, she says to reach your other arm (the one aligned with your bent leg) underneath that thigh, connecting it with your other hand.
 “Once in the lock, pull your hands apart and rotate your chest upward for a deep heart opening,” she instructs.

 5. Cobra Pose

-“Start off lying on your stomach,” MacGregor instructs, noting to point the feet and align the legs hip width apart.
+“Start off lying on your stomach,” MacGregor instructs, noting to point the toes and align the legs hip-width apart.
 “Engage the thighs and soften the glutes.
-Inhale as you lift the rib cage away from the hips and come up on to your elbows.
-Place the elbows on the ground slightly in front of the shoulders.
-Elongate the neck and gaze towards the nose.”
-From there, she says to send your sternum up and forward, extending your arms if you wish.
-Whether you stay on your elbows or extend to your hands, breathe in your final pose for five full breaths before lowering back down.
+Inhale as you lift the rib cage away from the hips and come up onto your elbows.
+Place the elbows on the ground slightly in front of the shoulders, and elongate the neck.”
+From there, she says to focus on sending your sternum up and forward, extending your arms if you wish.
+Whether you stay on your elbows or push up to your hands, breathe in your final pose for five full breaths before lowering back down.

 6. Chest expansion

-“Interlace all of your fingers behind your back, press your grip towards the floor to bolster your heart space up,” Schmookler says, noting that this can also be explored in a forward fold.
-To do so, maintain your grip and fold forward.
+“Interlace all of your fingers behind your back, and press your grip towards the floor to bolster your heart space up,” Schmookler says.
+Or, alternatively, explore the same expansion while in a forward fold, by simply maintaining your grip and bending forward at the waist.

-“To perform a supported fish, lie down on your back and place a block, bolster, or book under your shoulders to bolster your chest up,” Schmookler says.
-“This is a gentle and sweet opening for the heart center.”
-For full fish, she says to start from a seated position and extend your legs forward in front of you.
+“To perform a supported fish, lie down on your back and place a yoga block, bolster, or book under your shoulders to shift your chest upward,” Schmookler says.
+For a full fish, start from a seated position and extend your legs forward in front of you.
 “Walk your palms behind your glutes, point your fingers towards your glutes, and lower onto your forearms,” she instructs.
-“Kiss your shoulder blades together and allow your head to look up and back.”
-If your head feels unstable, you can prop it on a block.
+“Kiss your shoulder blades together and allow your head to tilt up and back.”
+If your head feels unstable, you can also prop it on a block.

 8. Puppy pose

-“Start off on your hands and knees in a Tabletop Pose,” MacGregor says, noting that your hands and legs should be shoulder and hip width apart.
+“Start off on your hands and knees in a Tabletop Pose,” MacGregor says, noting that your hands and legs should be shoulder- and hip-width apart.
 “Slowly walk the hands forward until your chest reaches towards the ground.
-Lift the ribs away from the hips.
-Place either the forehead or the sternum on the ground, depending which is more accessible and comfortable for you.
-Close your eyes and stay for five breaths.”
+Lift the ribs away from the hips, and place either the forehead or the sternum on the ground, depending on which is more accessible and comfortable for you,” she says.
+Close your eyes and stay in the pose for five deep breaths.

 For more ways to keep your heart chakra open, follow along with this flow: